Marc Levine (mathematician)

-Marc N. Levine (born July 29, 1952 in Detroit, Michigan) is an American mathematician.
+Marc Noel Levine (born July 29, 1952, in Detroit, Michigan) is an American mathematician.

 Life and work

 Levine graduated from the Massachusetts Institute of Technology (bachelor's degree in 1974) and earned his doctorate in 1979 from Brandeis University under Teruhisa Matsusaka.
 He was assistant professor at the University of Pennsylvania in Philadelphia from 1979 and at Northeastern University from 1984 in Boston, where he has been associate professor since 1986 and since 1988 professor.
 He was a visiting professor at University Duisburg-Essen, where he worked with Hélène Esnault.
 Since 2009 he has been Alexander von Humboldt Professor there.
 He was also a visiting scholar at MSRI (1986, 1990), Max Planck Institute for Mathematics in Bonn (1983, 1987), Tata Institute of Fundamental Research (1988), at University of Washington, Caltech, University Paris VI and Henri Poincaré Institute.